On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Scenario-optimal recourse policies and scenario-recourse inequalities

 Having said this, we now fix~$\mc{Q}$ as a recourse function that satisfies Assumption~\ref{assumption:recourse_lower_bound} with parameters~$w$ and~$b$.
-In view of the definition of recourse actions/policies from the previous section (Definition~\ref{definition:recourse_policy}), we introduce a \emph{scenario-optimal recourse policy} that, given a route, optimally selects the recourse actions for each scenario. \begin{definition} Let~$w \in \Q^{V_+}_+$ and~$b \in \Z^{V_+}_+$ be such that, for every route~$R$, the set~$\policy(R) \cap [\mathbf{0}, b]^N$ is nonempty.
-The \emph{scenario-optimal recourse cost} for a route~$R$ is given by the optimization problem:
+In view of the definition of recourse actions/policies (Definition~\ref{definition:recourse_policy}), we introduce a \emph{scenario-optimal recourse policy} that, given a route, optimally selects the recourse actions for each scenario. \begin{definition} Let~$w \in \Q^{V_+}_+$ and let~$b \in \Z^{V_+}_+$ be such that, for every route~$R$, the set~$\policy(R) \cap [\mathbf{0}, b]^N$ is nonempty.
+The \emph{scenario-optimal recourse cost} for a route~$R$ is defined as